24 luxury shoes that are actually worth buying, according to experts | CNN Underscored

 Gia Couture Rosie Sandals ($565; farfetch.com)

-“A flat, comfortable shoe is a wardrobe essential, especially if you live in a city where walking is the main transportation,” says Bonilla, an NYC resident.
+“A flat, comfortable shoe is a wardrobe essential, especially if you live in a city where walking is the main transportation,” says Bonilla, a New York City resident.
 “I’m obsessed with these smooth neutral babes from Gia Couture.
 You could wear them every single day with pleated dresses, oversized poplin maxis, jeans, joggers and even leggings.”

 Tod’s Heaven Loafers ($285, originally $475; theoutnet.com)